-Should inhalation-related adverse events (e.g., bronchospasm) or infusion-related adverse events (e.g., hypersensitivity, anaphylaxis, or cytokine release syndrome) occur, it would typically be expected that such events develop within the first hour of the antibody administration as a consequence of antibody or excipient exposure and/or high serum antibody concentrations.
+Should infusion-related adverse events (e.g., hypersensitivity, anaphylaxis, or cytokine release syndrome) occur, it is typically expected that such events develop within the first hour of the antibody administration as a consequence of antibody exposure and/or high serum antibody concentrations.

-To enable intensive monitoring in the lead-in phase of the trial, participants in the dose escalation cohort (Groups 1A-1C and Group 2A-2C) will be admitted to an Intermediate Care Unit or ward with equivalent monitoring and observational capacity (e.g., phase I unit, ICU).
-Participants will be intensively monitored by continuous ECG, automated blood pressure cuffs, and pulse oximetry during the inhalation and for at least 4 hours after the end of the inhalation, followed by at least ECG monitoring and pulse oximetry for at least 12 hours after the end of the inhalation and overnight (until at least 6 am).
-Prior to discharge, participants will be assessed by a trial physician.
+To enable intensive monitoring in the lead-in phase of the trial, participants in the dose escalation phase (Groups 1A-1D and Group 2C) will be admitted to an Intermediate Care Unit or ward with equivalent monitoring and observational capacity (e.g., phase I unit, ICU).
+Participants will be intensively monitored by continuous ECG, automated blood pressure cuffs, and pulse oximetry during the infusion and for at least 4 hours after the end of the infusion, followed by at least ECG monitoring and pulse oximetry for at least 12 hours after the end and overnight (until at least 6 am).
+Prior to discharge, participants will be assessed by a study physician.

 Participants in the expansion cohort Group 2D will be clinically observed for at least two hours after the end of the trial drug administration and may be discharged only after a final assessment by a trial physician.
+If no DLT develops in the first three participants enrolled in Group 1D and upon a positive SMC vote, this can also be applied to the remaining three participants in Group 1D.

-The presence or absence of infusion-related reactions and inhalation-related reactions will be assessed and documented for all participants 1 h (+/- 10 min) after the end of the inhalation (Groups 1A-1C and 2A-2C) or infusion (Group 2D).
+The presence or absence of infusion-related reactions will be assessed and documented for all participants 1 h after the end of the infusion.

-Samples for PK analysis will be obtained prior to trial drug administration.

-In addition, in Groups 1A-1C and 2A-2C, an additional sample will be obtained 4 h (+/- 15 min) after the end of the inhalation.

-In participants in Group 2D, an additional sample will be obtained 1 h (+/- 10 min) after the end of the infusion.
+Samples for PK analysis will be obtained prior to infusion, at the end of the infusion, 1 h (+/- 10 min) after the end of the infusion, and (hospitalized participants in Groups 1A-1D and Group 2C) 4 h (+/- 15 min) after the end of the infusion.